praeclarum/praeclarum.github.io/_posts/2018/2018-12-17-nullable-reference-types.md

 * It will track your usage of null using data-flow analysis
 * It will now assume that null is *not* allowed on any objects (a proper default!)
-* If you want to use null, you will have to explcitely declare variables and fields as nullable.
+* If you want to use null, you will have to explicitly declare variables and fields as nullable.
 * It will signal inconsistent uses of null

 While converting the project is easy, you will now receive a variety of errors from the compiler.
 Working through these